What Is a Digital Experience Platform? DXP vs CMS vs WEM

 Having every tool you use to control your digital experience come from one company, all in one large suite simply isn’t practical.

-Every company should have the freedom to innovate with the fast-growing Martech space, by being able to add or replace solutions and connect the data they offer, with minimal disruption to the experience as a whole.
+Teams should have the freedom to innovate with the fast-growing Martech space — and add or replace solutions and connect the data with minimal disruption to the experience as a whole.

-Flexible, and frictionless connectivity is why Bloomeach believes an open, API-first approach is a key part of a modern DXP.
+Most organizations make technology investments in best-of-breed tools that they really enjoy working with.
+Flexible and frictionless connectivity is why Bloomeach believes an open, API-first approach, which is a key part of a modern DXP.

 [DXP Advantage #1]: Control Every Touchpoint